metabase/metabase/docs/operations-guide/migrating-from-h2.md

 ### 2. Shut down your Metabase instance

 You don't want people creating new stuff in your Metabase while you're migrating.
+Ideally, if you're running the Metabase JAR in production, you're [running Metabase as a service](./running-metabase-on-debian.md).

 ### 3. Back up your H2 application database